 Once this chunky stogie was lit, it produced surprisingly mellow smoke.
 The draw was a bit firm, but still produced a substantial amount of smoke.
 Initial flavors were cedar, cream, cedar, and did I mention cedar?
 This was absolutely the woodiest smoke I’ve ever had, its aroma reminding me of the smell of a freshly-opened humidor.
 Anyway, the burn started out straight, occasionally showing some hills and valleys but inevitably correcting itself every time.
 A little further in, I tasted a light and sweet coffee note, and a little bit of tingling pepper crept in on the finish.

 At the start of the second third, some more dessert flavors began to kick in, including dark cocoa and caramel.
 The cedar and pepper from the first third were still present, but lingered somewhat in the background.
 The dark cocoa flavor eventually lightened and morphed into a creamy, mellow, milk chocolate, while the warm pepper gave it a spicy Aztec chocolate feel.
-At this point, the cigar still wasn’t anywhere near full, instead lingering around mild-to-medium bodied.
+At this point, the cigar still wasn’t anywhere near full, instead lingering around mellow-to-medium bodied.